Making Better SEO Reports For Your Clients

 Clearly I think natural language is extremely important in telling a marketing (and data) story.
-Another option we recently discovered (and strongly recommend you check out for yourself) is Wordsmith For Marketing, a new SEO report generator that can actually write textual reports based on data, saving your team time.
+Another option we recently discovered (and strongly recommend you check out for yourself) is Wordsmith For Marketing, a SEO report generator that can actually write textual reports based on data, saving your team time.
 While we clearly think they are awesome, even a tool like this only gets you so far since it can’t tell you how some of these changes effect the client’s ROI, or demonstrates the success of a particular strategy or tactic.
 Sample of the output without any additional commentary:

 Imagine a client running eCommerce product pages on a modern JS framework.
 It’s responsive and sexy but it’s not drawing search traffic.
 Data could suggest an evaluation of the code where you might find AngularJS, something you can drive to fix with proxies.
 Alternatively, imagine a client has tons of duplicate product pages – immediately your instinct is to pull the pages, put in robots/noindex solutions, and canonical tags.
 Yet, the data could suggest that Google already figured out the duplication issue and is still driving good traffic to the dupe pages regardless.
 Finally, imagine a client got a little too aggressive with a former link campaign and suddenly got stuck with an algorithmic penalty on their a deeper landing page only.
 Digging in deeper to a site’s analytics can quickly help you pinpoint the problem and give you a course of correction, plus help develop the priority.